jarch13/KataKrypt/CODE_OF_CONDUCT.md

 ### Enforcement

-Instances of unacceptable behavior may be reported by contacting the project team at [https://github.com/jarch13/KataKrypt/issues](https://github.com/jarch13/KataKrypt/issues).
+Instances of unacceptable behavior may be reported by contacting the project owner at [https://github.com/jarch13/KataKrypt/issues](https://github.com/jarch13/KataKrypt/issues).

 ---